Barbie Davidson

 Onstage, Barbie has shared billings and tours with international greats, performed at Nashville’s famed Fan Fair alongside Charley Pride, and taken her show from RSL and cabaret circuits to P&O cruise liners.
 She also spent five years in the vocal trio Girls Talk, with marquee supports that included Little River Band and Kenny Rogers.

-At home, the Variety Artists Club of New Zealand (VAC) has recognised Barbie’s sustained excellence with multiple honours, and audiences continue to pack out her country-rock and jazz shows for the same reason: when Barbie sings, the room lifts.
+Back in Auckland, the Variety Artists Club of NZ (VAC) has recognised Barbie’s sustained excellence with multiple honours, and audiences continue to pack out her country-rock and jazz shows for the same reason: when Barbie sings, the room lifts.